-- Identify the number of staff needed to provide the services requested - Bring additional equipment if needed (laptops, Mi-Fi's, etc.) - Create position templates for resume assistance - Assign staff to provide services per company schedule - Assist workers with resume building, SCWOS and/or UI registration, and job search assistance

-When providing job seekers services to an individual associated with a Rapid Response event, local SC Works representatives will enter code 110 in SCWOS.
+- Identify the number of staff needed to provide the services requested - Bring additional equipment if needed (laptops, Mi-Fi's, etc.) - Create position templates for resume assistance - Assign staff to provide services per company schedule - Assist workers with resume building, SCWOS and/or UI registration, and job search assistance - When providing job seekers services to an individual associated with a Rapid Response event, local SC Works representatives will enter code 110 (and any other relevant WP individual activity codes) in SCWOS - being sure to attach the Rapid Response Event Number for all code entries. - Maintain a sign-in sheet or utilize the SCWOS 'greeter'.
+Following the event, provide the attendee count to the Rapid Response Coordinator.